 Ways to Get Involved

-Whether you want to further conservation, learn more about nature or share your love of the outdoors, you’ve come to the right place.
+Whether you want to further conservation, learn more about nature, or share your love of the outdoors, you’ve come to the right place.
 National wildlife refuges provide many opportunities for you to help your community by doing what you love.
-National wildlife refuges partner with volunteers, youth groups, landowners, neighbors and residents of urban and coastal communities to make a lasting difference.
+National wildlife refuges partner with volunteers, youth groups, landowners, neighbors, and residents of urban and coastal communities to make a lasting difference.
 Find out how you can help make American lands healthier and communities stronger while doing something personally satisfying.
 Scroll down to learn more about Ways to Get Involved - VOLUNTEERING, FRIENDS OF MALHEUR, PARTNERS, and EDUCATION PROGRAMS.

 Why Volunteer at Malheur?

 Many opportunities exist for you to donate your time and talents at Malheur National Wildlife Refuge.
 We have a very strong volunteer program and we value all of our volunteers.
-Whether you want to give one month commitment or more, the Refuge has programs for you to volunteer.
+Whether you want to give a one-month commitment or more, the Refuge has programs for you to volunteer.
 We invite you to join our team and become a volunteer to help us meet our mission.

-- RV pads with full hookups, Wi-Fi, laundry facility, shower facility, a common day room with extra sitting space and Direct TV, and a small fully-equipped kitchen.
+- RV pads with full hookups, Wi-Fi, laundry facility, shower facility, a common day room with extra sitting space, and a small fully-equipped kitchen

-- Only a one-month commitment needed (longer commitments are welcomed).
+- Only a one-month commitment is needed (longer commitments are welcomed)

-- Work 3, 8-hour consecutive days per week.
+- Work three, 8-hour consecutive days per week

-- Enjoy sightings of more than 340 birds species and 67 mammals species, including rare and incidental birds.
+- Enjoy sightings of more than 340 bird species and 67 mammal species, including rare and incidental birds

-- Live a short distance to BLM and Forest Service public lands.
+- Live a short distance from BLM and Forest Service public lands

 Visitor Center Volunteers

-Volunteers in the Visitor Center welcomes visitors and offers them a safe experience of the Refuge’s outstanding features (diversity of wildlife, signs of earlier inhabitants, scenic landscapes, and solitude).
+Volunteers in the Visitor Center welcome visitors and offer them a safe experience of the Refuge’s outstanding features (diversity of wildlife, signs of earlier inhabitants, scenic landscapes, and solitude).
 As a result, visitors will leave the Refuge with a memorable experience that fosters a connection between themselves and nature, and with an appreciation of Malheur's unique resources.

-The volunteer will staff the Visitor Center providing an integrated set of welcome and orientation features for visitors to fell welcome, easily find accurate, timely, and appropriate orientation materials and information, be aware of their option (available activities and experiences, where to and when to go, how to get there, etc.) and safely pursue self-guided activities.
+The volunteer will staff the Visitor Center providing an integrated set of welcome and orientation features for visitors to feel welcome, easily find accurate, timely, and appropriate orientation materials and information, be aware of their options (available activities and experiences, where to and when to go, how to get there, etc.) and safely pursue self-guided activities.

-The Visitor Center is open 8:00 am – 4:00 pm daily and located a short distance to the volunteers living area (RV sites).
+The Visitor Center is open 8:00 am – 4:00 pm daily and is located a short distance from the volunteer's living area (RV sites).
 Couples will work on the same shift, but may not be conducting the same duties such as maintenance volunteer duties.

 Nature does not recognize human-made boundaries.
 In order to conserve our natural and cultural resources effectively, we must work with others to bridge these boundaries.
 Partnerships foster creative solutions to challenging situations and often the results are greater than the sum of the parts.
 Scroll down to learn more about our Local Partners - FRIENDS OF MALHEUR and OTHER PARTNERS.

 More than 200 nonprofit Refuge Friends organizations support National Wildlife Refuges, whether they work with a single refuge, a refuge complex or an entire State.
 Friend’s members are crucial to conserving and protecting our nation’s wildlife and teaching millions of Americans that their actions today determine the conservation legacy of tomorrow.